 Regular school attendance is an important component of building both responsibility and academic success.
 Excused absences may be approved for reasons such as illness or medical necessity, death of a relative, observance of religious or ethnic holidays, and quarantine of the home due to communicable illness.
 For the safety of our students, parents are requested to phone the office by 8:30 am on any day the child is absent from school.
 In the event a phone call is not received, the school will attempt to call or email home to confirm the child's absence.
 Students are expected to miss not more than 10 school days per semester, although exceptions be made due to extenuating circumstances.
-When a child's absences reach 5 days (excused or unexcused) in a semester, parents will receive a reminder email report from RenWeb.
+When a child's absences reach 5 days (excused or unexcused) in a semester, parents will receive a reminder email report from FACTS.
 When a child's absences reach 10 days in the semester, parents will receive and email informing them that any further absences will require documentation (ie. doctor's note) in order for it to be an excused absence.
 As per Isabella County's Truancy Policy, the truancy officer is notified in the event that unexcused absences continue beyond this point.
 Parents are requested to make all attempts to schedule family vacations during school holidays in order to avoid disrupting the learning process.

 It is very important that students arrive to school on time.
+Students not in the classroom, ready to learn, when the 7:40 a.m. bell rings are considered tardy, and students arriving after 8:00 a.m. will incur a half-day absence.
 Students entering late miss out on important reviews and disrupt the flow of learning for themselves and other students.
-After 5 tardies in a given semester, parents will be informed via RenWeb notification.
+After 5 tardies in a given semester, parents will be informed via FACTS notification.
 Once a student has reached 10 tardies a mandatory meeting will be set up with parents and administration.
 If tardies continue, a second mandatory meeting between parents, administration, which may result in a student receiving an after-school detention and the truancy officer will be scheduled.
 Absences and/or tardies beyond the 10 per semester may result in termination of the student's enrollment at Sacred Heart Academy as determined by administration.